dotkernel/frontend/README.md

 ## Installing DotKernel `frontend`

-After choosing the path for DotKernel (`dk` will be used for the remainder of this example) it must be installed.
-There are two installation methods.
+After you choose the path for DotKernel (`dk` will be used for the remainder of this example), let's move onto installation.

 ### Note